Crested Butte Travel Guide

 Crested Butte © Larry D. Moore

-Although the reputation and renown for this resort is in the extreme skiing arena, there truly is something for all types.
-Most of the mountain is suited for intermediate skiers and riders though with equal terrain suitable for beginners and experts.
+Although the reputation and renown of this resort is in the extreme skiing arena, there truly is something for all types.
+Most of the mountain is suited for intermediate skiers and riders but there is plenty of terrain suitable for beginners and experts as well.
 Crested Butte also has a terrain park, Canaan, with a number of jumps, tables and rails for beginners and intermediates.
 There is also a Superpipe at the top of Forest Queen, and a mini half pipe for beginners in the terrain park.

 There are fantastic restaurants offering everything for all nationalities of holidaymakers across the town.
-Lil's Land & Sea offers the best of both worlds with an extensive menu of sushi, seafood, vegetarian, and grilled meat varieties.
-The Wooden Nickel sells the best steaks from fillet mignon to New York Strips while the Secret Stash boasts having the best pizza in town.
-For fine dining head up the mountain for Dinner @ 10,000 Feet with a sleigh ride preceding a romantic four-course meal.
+Offerings include sushi, seafood, vegetarian options, great steak and, of course, pizza.
+For fine dining head up the mountain for Dinner @ 10,000 Feet, where a sleigh ride precedes a romantic meal.

-For a small mountain, Crested Butte has a charm that relies on the friendliness of the regulars and holidaymakers who frequent the bars, pubs and breweries.
+A small mountain, Crested Butte has a charm that relies on the friendliness of the regulars and holidaymakers who frequent the bars, pubs and breweries.
 Princess Wine Bar opens daily at 5pm and has a wide selection of award-winning wines, cognacs and single malt scotches and often has live entertainment in the evenings.
-Talk of the Town offers a variety of bar games, such as foosball, pinball, pool and video games, and of course a happy hour every afternoon, while the Crested Butte Brewery is a popular microbrewery with live music and dancing on weekends.
+Talk of the Town offers a variety of bar games, such as foosball, pinball, pool and video games, and of course a happy hour every afternoon, while The Eldo Brewery is a popular microbrewery with live music and dancing on weekends.

-Crested Butte is farther out than other popular Colorado resorts and some 250 miles (400km) from Denver International Airport.
+Crested Butte is farther out than other popular Colorado resorts, some 250 miles (400km) from Denver International Airport.